Benny-API/benny-ios-sdk/README.md

 let controller = EbtBalanceViewController(parameters: ebtBalanceParams, delegate: listener)
 ```

-#### Listening for Events
+#### Listening for Flow Events
-The EbtBalanceListenerDelegate is responsible for communicating to your native app when the  user wants to end the current session or request a data exchange.
-The delegate must comform to the following protocol:
+The `EbtBalanceListenerDelegate` is responsible for communicating to your Android app when the user wants to exit the flow and when a link is successful.

 ```swift
 public protocol EbtBalanceListenerDelegate {